Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer

-The power with which the woman converts energy while running up the stairs is approximately $ 294.3 \, \text{W}$.
+The power with which the woman converts energy while running up the stairs is approximately$ 294.3 \, \text{W}$.

 ---